harness-community/terraform-aws-harness-ccm/README.md

 This module creates AWS resources.
 To set up authentication to your AWS account please see the [AWS provider documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

-The examples below also include optional Harness resources `harness_platform_connector_awscc` that show how to create the nessesary AWS CCM connectors within Harness.
+The examples below also include optional Harness resources `harness_platform_connector_awscc` that show how to create the necessary AWS CCM connectors within Harness.
 If you wish to use those examples please see the [Harness provider documentation](https://registry.terraform.io/providers/harness/harness/latest/docs) on setting up authentication to Harness for Terraform.

 ## Usage